Paradiso 6 tells the history of the Roman Empire, here viewed as part of the divine plan of Christianity.

 The Highest Good, whose sole joy is Himself, made man to be—and to enact—good; He gave man this place as pledge of endless peace.
 Man's fault made brief his stay here; and man's fault made him exchange frank laughter and sweet sport for lamentation and for anxiousness.

 Therefore, the “peccato antico” of Par.
 6.93 is our original defaulting on God’s loan.
-Christ’s death (the first “vendetta”) is the payment made to redeem that loan.
+The killing of Christ (the first “vendetta”) is the payment made to redeem that loan.
 And the destruction of Jerusalem (the second “vendetta”) is the payment exacted from the Jews as compensation for the killing of Christ.

 We note the strange centrality of the economic issues of Paradiso 5: the divine pawnshop set up for the redemption of vows in Paradiso 5 sets the stage for a discourse on Christ’s redemption of human nature in Paradiso 7.
-In this economic history the Jews are required to pay for an act—the killing of Christ—that was required by Providence to redeem original sin.
-We will come back to the great injustice of this view in the next canto.
+In this economic history the Jews are required to pay for an act — the killing of Christ — that was required by Providence to redeem our transgressive sin.

 After the destruction of Jerusalem in 70 CE the history of the eagle jumps 700 years: all the way to 773 CE and to Charlemagne’s battles with the Longobards, arriving ultimately at the contemporary Guelphs and Ghibellines.
 Justinian, the greatest of lawmakers, concludes by inveighing against the Guelphs and the Ghibellines of Dante’s day (Par.
 6.103-08).
 There must have been some consolation for Dante in imagining that the lawmaker-Emperor in heaven condemns both political parties with which he was so disillusioned.